ParadiseSS13/Paradise/docs/contributing/reviewer.md

 Next, our first `to_chat` call is miss a span class definition.
 We will add that in `<span class='notice'>` and close it with `</span>` within the parentheses.
-With that in mind, we also notice that the second `to_chat` forgot to close their span, so we will do that aswell.
+With that in mind, we also notice that the second `to_chat` forgot to close their span, so we will do that as well.

 ```dm
 /obj/item/omega/attack_self(mob/user)